 Our adventure with Juli began weeks before the tour group arrived.
-When we sat down with to hear the story of the Wampanoag's from the tribe, we heard a very authentic story - the good, and the bad.
-As Juli collected the information from her own life, and the people around her to share, she came across a box of documents in her house including an old newspaper clipping of the Gay Head Cliffs which looks very different from today's view, along with letters hand written by her family during very important times of their history.
-It was powerful to watch the unraveling of a story that hopefully can continue to build into the story of hope and rebuilding the infrastructure a culture may exist on.
+We sat down with to hear the story of the Wampanoag's from the tribe - the good, and the bad.
+As Juli collected the information from her own life, she came across a box of documents in her house including an old newspaper clipping of the Gay Head Cliffs which looks very different from today's view, along with letters handwritten by her family during significant times of their history.
+It was powerful to watch the unraveling of a story that hopefully can continue to build into the story of hope and to rebuild the infrastructure of an important culture.

 Photo provided by Juli Vanderhoop

-We gathered a lot of information to help lead the tour and collected an amazing amount of facts from the following group: Juli Vanderhoop, Linda Coomes, Director of the Aquinnah Cultural Center, Buddy Vanderhoop, purveyor of Tomahawk Charters, Daniel, a young member of the Martha's Vineyard Wampanoag Tribe who works for the Natural Resource Department, and Christina Hook, tribal elder of the Martha's Vineyard Wampanoag Tribe.
+We needed help to tell the Wampanoag story.
+Thanks to Juli Vanderhoop, Linda Coomes, Director of the Aquinnah Cultural Center, Buddy Vanderhoop, purveyor of Tomahawk Charters, Daniel, a young member of the Martha's Vineyard Wampanoag Tribe who works for the Natural Resource Department, and Christina Hook, the tribal elder of the Martha's Vineyard Wampanoag Tribe.

 1. The Wampanoags have a series of Thanksgiving traditions and holidays that center around harvest times throughout the year: